 What is a Life Care Contract?

 One of the great benefits of moving to a Life Plan Community is having a plan for life’s what-ifs.
 Should your health needs change at some point in the future, you’ll have access to a continuum of care, right on campus.
 Life Plan Communities, by definition, are geared to help every resident live a full and active life.
-But if the need arises, assisted living services, skilled nursing and, in some cases, memory support are available to support residents’ well-being.All Life Plan Communities (also known as Continuing Care Retirement Communities or CCRCs) provide access to long-term care, but how you pay for the care you may need depends on the type of contract you sign.
-It’s important to understand the differences, because your out-of-pocket costs could be significantly higher depending on the type of contract you choose.
+But if the need arises, assisted living, skilled nursing and, in some cases, memory care are available to support residents’ well-being.
+All Life Plan Communities (also known as Continuing Care Retirement Communities or CCRCs) provide access to long-term care, but how you pay for the care you may need depends on the type of contract you sign.
+It’s important to understand the differences because your out-of-pocket costs could be significantly higher depending on the type of contract you choose.

-The ABCs of Life Care contracts
+The ABCs of Life Care Contracts

 Type A – Life Care